-Take each example you thought of in Activity 2.3 and apply the TROPICS test to it.
-To do this, put a cross on each line according to whether your example is nearer to one end or the other of the factor.
-When you have done this for all factors for each example, make a judgement as to whether your example is, overall, a hard or soft problem/change situation.
+Take each example you thought of in Activity 2.4 and make a judgement as to whether your example is, overall, a hard or soft problem/change situation.

-Did the TROPICS test confirm or refute your judgement of what is a difficulty and what is a mess in terms of your answer to Activity 2.3?
+Did the activity confirm or refute your judgement of what is a difficulty and what is a mess in terms of your answer to Activity 2.4?